|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Recovery of Remains

-The remains of the pilot were recovered from the crash site.
+The same day as the crash, the remains of the pilot were recovered from the crash and buried locally.
+Later, transported to New Caledonia for permenent burial.

 Teschner was officially declared dead the day of the mission.
-After the recovery of remains, he was permanently buried at Bourail New Zealand War Cemetery at 6.
+Hi is buried at Bourail New Zealand War Cemetery at 6.
 14.

 Navy Serial Number Search Results - F4U-1D Corsair 57092